 The National Vaccine Injury Compensation Program

 The National Vaccine Injury Compensation Program (VICP) is a federal program that was created to compensate people who may have been injured by certain vaccines.
-Visit the VICP website (
+Claims regarding alleged injury or death due to vaccination have a time limit for filing,. which may be as short as two years.
+Visit the VICP website at

 How can I learn more?

 - Ask your health care provider.

 - Visit the website of the Food and Drug Administration (FDA) for vaccine package inserts and additional information at

 Contact the Centers for Disease Control and Prevention (CDC: